 Why become a truck driver?

-- Growth is faster than the average for all other occupations
+- Growth is as fast as average for all other occupations

 - Companies are continually looking for qualified and experienced drivers

 - Most freight in the U.S. is moved by trucks

 - As the economy grows, more truck drivers will be needed to keep up with increasing demand for products

 - Entry-level truck drivers are often "pre-hired" before beginning their driver training

 - Many trucking companies offer benefits such as insurance, retirement plans, paid vacations and safety bonuses

 - In a matter of weeks, you can be trained and placed in a new career as a professional truck driver

 *U.S. Department of Labor, Bureau of Labor Statistics